wilzbach/msa/README.md

 Compiling for the browser
 --------------------------

-For most cases using our CDN builds, is the best way to go.
+For most cases downloading the archived release builds is the best way to go.
 If you need to make some changes to the MSA, you can get a minified bundle in the folder `dist` with: